Propagation of chaos for a General Balls into Bins dynamics: Classical occupancy models

 where $\gamma_{L-1}^{0}:=\delta_0$.

 To prove that $(Y_1,Y_2)\sim\bar\gamma_L^N\otimes\bar\gamma_L^N$ note that for any $n,m\in\{0,\dots,N\}$

 so the result follows if we can show that

-To prove \eqref{eq:BE2} we will show that $Y_2$, conditionally to $X_1=n$, is the number of balls 2 extracted in $N$ draws from an \emph{$L$-color Pólya urn} (an urn with initially $L$ balls numbered from $1$ to $L$ from which balls are drawn with double replacement).
+To prove \eqref{eq:BE2} we will show that $Y_2$, conditionally to $X_1=n$, is the number of balls 2 extracted in $N$ draws from an $L$-color Pólya urn.
 Then, by Lemma~2.7 of \cite{Le:Pe}, after $N$ extractions the number of times that ball 2 has been extracted has $\bar\gamma_L^N$ distribution.
 Let $T_k(t)$, $k\in\{1,\dots,L\}$, be the number of balls $k$ drawn from an $L$-color Pólya urn in $t$ steps.
 Then $T(t):=(T_1(t),\dots,T_L(t))$ is a homogeneous time Markov chain, see for example \cite{Le:Pe} \S2.4, called \emph{Pólya urn process}.

 If $n=N$ \eqref{eq:BE2} holds because by construction B is a Pólya urn.

 Assume that $n<N$.
 To show that B is a Pólya urn we must verify that balls are uniformly drawn from B at each draw.

 To compute the probability to extract a ball $k$ from B we observe that if $k\in\{2,\dots,L\}$, $k$ is extracted from B if and only if it is extracted from A and the test is a success, while ball 1 is extracted from B if and only if the test fails.
 So at the first extraction, ball $k$, $k\in\{2,\dots,L\}$ is chosen from urn B with probability